The Ground of Reality

 From the lotus of the navel, three forms arose.
 Whoever considers them separate, that one experiences hell.

-The three aspects of divinity, Brahma (creator), Vishnu (sustainer), Shiva (dissolver), emerge from the same source.
-They are aspects of a single reality, arising from the same navel-lotus of the ultimate.
+The three aspects of divinity, Brahma (creator), Vishnu (sustainer), Shiva (dissolver), emerge from the same source, and thus are the same.
+They are aspects of a single, non-dual ultimate reality.
+The dhrupad singers call it Shiva or Narayana or Harihara.
+You may call it something else.

 The mythologies in the Puranas may be devotional symbolisms.
 The classical compositions of Dhrupads may be songs of Bhakti.
 But they are also much more than that.
-They are the ripened fruits of the philosophical understanding established by Vedanta.
+They are the ripened fruits of the seeds of philosophical understanding planted by the Vedas and Upanishads.